ashkanRmk/educational-projects/Store_Mang_Sys-master/README.md

 4- Displays the number of goods sold and goods available to the user.

-5- Calculating and displaying the profits from the sale of goods.
+5- Calculating and displaying the profits from the sale of goods